Import Record Cleanup

 CAPE is focused on qualifying IEEPA duties.
 Section 122, Section 232, Section 301, normal duties, freight, broker fees, and service charges need separate review.
 See our guide to tariffs that are not automatically refundable.

-Use these guides to organize the records, accounting treatment, and refund estimate before the filing work moves too far ahead of the finance work.
+Use these guides to organize the records, accounting treatment, refund estimate, and CAPE follow-up work before the filing process gets too far ahead of the finance work.

 Records, broker handoffs, finance questions, and cash-flow assumptions to organize before CAPE work moves.